 BE: David and I started to write more together and became friends during production of the show.
-After the show stopped, David and I started to work on a couple of different scripts.
-I’d go up to his house and we’d meet up in the afternoons and we actually wrote the whole script for The Dream of the Bovine and we had a couple others we started and were fiddling with.
-One day I got to his house, about 3 months after the show had ended and David wasn’t home yet so I was sitting there waiting for him.
-He came walking in and he said “Bobbers, we’re going to make a movie.
+After the show stopped, David and I began to work on a couple of different scripts.
+I’d go up to his house and we’d meet up in the afternoons, and we actually wrote the whole script for The Dream of the Bovine, and we had a couple of others we started and were fiddling with.
+One day I got to his house, about three months after the show had ended and David wasn’t home yet, so I was sitting there waiting for him.
+He came walking in, and he said, “Bobbers, we’re going to make a movie.
 We’re going to make a movie of Twin Peaks.”
-I think he got the idea speaking to Mr. Bouygues of Ciby2000 who helped produce the film, who told David he would love to help make a Twin Peaks film.
-They had that discussion over lunch and we started writing that same afternoon!
+I think he got the idea of speaking to Mr. Bouygues of Ciby2000 who helped produce the film, who told David he would love to help make a Twin Peaks film.
+They had that discussion over lunch, and we started writing that same afternoon!
 A big shift of gears and we just started.

 AG: It is truly fascinating how the film plays with time.
 Granted David and Mark (Frost) would do much more of that in Season 3 but Fire Walk With Me really introduced the element of time and the fluidity of time to the Twin Peaks narrative.